apaladines-techconsulting/Interview_Questions/README.md

     - GirHub
     - GDC

+## iOS app states
+- Not Running: The app is not launched or is terminated.
+This is the initial state when the app is not running at all.
+- Inactive: The app is in the foreground but not receiving events, such as when a call or text message arrives, or when the user switches to the app switcher.
+- Active: The app is in the foreground and actively receiving events.
+This is the normal state when the app is being interacted with by the user.
+- Background: The app is in the background but still running.
+It can continue to execute tasks, update its interface, and perform various operations.
+However, it has limited time to complete tasks before being suspended.
+- Suspended: The app is in the background but is not executing code.
+It remains in memory, but its resources are reclaimed if needed.
+When the user returns to the app, it typically needs to be relaunched.
+- Terminated: The app has been terminated by the system or the user.
+It's no longer running in the background or suspended.

 ## TTD & BDD:
 - TDD = write test first then functionality
 - BDD = write functionality and then test cases